Delightful Weekend in Savannah Itinerary

 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.

 Though we had also been hoping to avoid the heat, we didn’t quite manage that.
-Our weekend there was simultaneously overcast, muggy and drizzly for much of the time.
+Our weekend there was simultaneously overcast, muggy, and drizzly for much of the time.
 And much warmer than we expected.
 I did not pack well for this trip.

 [Hangs head in shame.]